demichie/IMEX_SfloW2D/README.md

 To compile:

 ./configure

 make

 make install

 The executable is copied in the bin folder.

-To test the code copy the executable from the bin folder in the examples folder and:
+To test the code copy the executable from the bin folder to the examples folder and:

 ./IMEX_SfloW2d